joshgerdes/jekyll-uno/_posts/2022-06-06-you-don-t-have-authorization-to-perform-action-microsoft.resources-deployments-validate-action.md

 This is because by default, even if you have Owner right on an Azure subscription, and are a Global Administer, you are unable to assign rights at the root '/' tenant level, to be able to create new Management Groups and move subscriptions between them.

-However, users who have the Global Azure Active Directory role can elevate rights to do this.
+However, users who have the Global Microsoft Entra ID role can elevate rights to do this.
 There are a few steps to enabling this, including using [Azure PowerShell](https://learn.microsoft.com/en-us/powershell/azure/what-is-azure-powershell?WT.mc_id=AZ-MVP-5004796 "Azure PowerShell"){:target="_blank"} to assign rights.

 With an account with Global Administrator rights, do the following:

  1. Sign in to the **Azure Portal**
- 2. Open **Azure Active Directory**
+ 2. Open **Microsoft Entra ID**
  3. Click **Properties**
  4. Toggle the '**Access management for Azure resources**' to '**Yes**'
  5. Click **Save**